House music: 2020s

-In the late 2010s and early 2020s, exacerbated by the COVID-19 pandemic, the South African offshoot of house music, called amapiano, became popular first in South Africa, and then later spread to London and elsewhere worldwide, largely due to online music distribution.
+In the late 2010s and early 2020s, exacerbated by the COVID-19 pandemic, one of the South African offshoots of house music, called amapiano, became popular first in South Africa, and then later spread to London and elsewhere worldwide, largely due to online music distribution.
 Amapiano draws heavily from earlier kwaito house music of South Africa and from jazz and chill-out music.
 In 2022, the music portal Beatport added an "amapiano" genre to its catalogue.

 During the late 2010s and early 2020s and partially due to YouTube music channels, closely related house subgenres Brazilian bass and slap house became popular worldwide, drawing from deep house and menacing basslines of tech house.

+Fred Again, United Kingdom-born DJ, released a song in 2021 called Marea (We've Lost Dancing) about the pandemic.
+He wrote this song to express his sadness about losing the house music scene including clubs, music festivals, and being able to dance with one another.
+This is another example of how COVID-19 affected the house music scene.

+In 2019, the DJ Awards introduced an additional new Afro house category.
+Da Capo won the award.

-In 2020, American singer Lady Gaga released Chromatica, which was her return to her dance roots towards deep house, french house, electro house, and disco house.
+In 2020, American singer Lady Gaga released Chromatica, which was her return to her dance roots towards deep house, French house, electro house, and disco house.

-In 2022, Canadian rapper Drake released Honestly, Nevermind, which was a departure from his signature hip hop, R&B, and trap music sound, and moved towards house music and its derivativates: Jersey club, amapiano, and ballroom.
-American singer Beyoncé's album Renaissance, also released in 2022, incorporated ballroom house.
+In 2022, Canadian rapper Drake released Honestly, Nevermind, which was a departure from his signature hip hop, R&B, and trap music sound, and moved towards house music and its derivativates: Jersey club, and ballroom.
+South African, artist Black Coffee and German music producers, collective Keinemusik(Crue/Kloud) were amongst the list of co-producers on the album.
+American singer Beyoncé's album Renaissance, also released in 2022, incorporated ballroom house and gqom.